nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/collaborative-features.md

 *   Approval workflow started: you receive an email every time an approval workflow is started
 *   Comments moderation: you receive an email when a comment is approved on a site
 *   Publish: you receive an email when a document is published in the specified section
+*   Share: you receive an email when a document has been shared with you by its principal author or by another user.

     {{#> callout type='info' }}